theforeman/foreman-ansible-modules/README.md

 current ansible configuration; make sure to update the relative paths to the foreman-ansible-module `modules` and `module_utils` if you do so.

-Now your playbooks and roles should have access to the modules and module_utils contained in the repository for use, testing, or development of new modules.
+Now your playbooks and roles should have access to the modules and module utils contained in the repository for use, testing, or development of new modules.

 ## How to test modules in this repository

 To test, you need a running instance of Foreman, probably with Katello (use [forklift](https://github.com/theforeman/forklift) if unsure).
-Also you need to run test-setup and update test/test_playbooks/server_vars.yml:
+Also you need to run `test-setup` and update `test/test_playbooks/server_vars.yml`:

 ```sh
 make test-setup